-In my house, we don’t eat a ton of cured or processed meats, like sausages, hot dogs, ham, and bacon.
-Every now and then, though, a little of it just sounds good.
+In my house, we don’t eat a ton of cured or processed meats, like sausages, hot dogs, ham, or bacon.
+Every now and then a little of it just sounds good, though.
 When I do prepare a dish with a processed meat, I try to purchase nitrate- and nitrite-free cured meats.
-Just the other day, though, I had a revelation: I don’t know why I’m avoiding nitrates and nitrites other than I’ve simply heard you should.
+Just the other day, though, I had a revelation: I don’t know why I’m avoiding nitrates and nitrites other than that I’ve simply heard you should.

 Realizing that I was making purchasing choices without really understanding why, I decided to find out if my automatic choice was a valid one.
 Perhaps I was simply paying more for these nitrate- and nitrite-free meat products for no real reason.